 Data

-Data collected from awarding organisations on students' grades, sex, prior attainment, centre type and region was matched to extracts from the National Pupil Database (NPD) containing FSM status, SEND status, language, ethnicity and IDACI score from the year of awarding.
-In this year’s analysis, in order to reduce the proportion of missing data, A level students were first matched to the NPD spring census extract in the awarding year, and those who could not be successfully matched were later matched to the NPD spring census from two years prior, that is, the year when those A level students were taking their GCSEs.
+Data collected from awarding organisations on students’ grades, sex, prior attainment, centre type and region was matched to extracts from the National Pupil Database (NPD) containing FSM status, SEND status, language, ethnicity and IDACI score from the year of awarding.
+As in last year’s analysis, in order to reduce the proportion of missing data, A level students were first matched to the NPD spring census extract in the awarding year, and those who could not be successfully matched were later matched to the NPD spring census from two years prior, that is, the year when those A level students were taking their GCSEs.
+(Note that A level students in 2020 and 2021 were matched to the NPD extract in the awarding year to obtain their IDACI19 scores and to the NPD extract two years prior to obtain their IDACI15 scores due to the change in the 2020 data onwards to the IDACI measure.)

 Students who could not be uniquely matched or who could be uniquely matched but who had no relevant information in the NPD were marked as missing data on the relevant variable.